mbfoss/ezpick.nvim/README.md

 ### vim.ui.select <!-- tag: ui-select -->

 `vim.ui.select` is a global other plugins may also want, so ezpick does not take it over.
-Assign it yourself to route it through the picker:
+Assign it yourself:

 ```lua
 vim.ui.select = require("ezpick.select")